certtools/intelmq-tutorial/lesson-2.md

 You can get help with `intelmqctl -h` or `intelmqctl --help`, also available for sub-commands.
 Most subcommands also have auto-completion.

-A complete list of  available commands can  be found in the [IntelMQctl documentation](https://github.com/certtools/intelmq/blob/master/docs/intelmqctl.md)
+A complete list of  available commands can be found in the [intelmqctl documentation](https://github.com/certtools/intelmq/blob/master/docs/intelmqctl.md)

 ## Default configuration